imbs-hl/unair/README.md

 # unair
 Here we describe how to run the R code.
 The R code is intended to be parallelized using the R package [`batchtools`](https://github.com/mllg/batchtools).

 The `init-global.R` file contains initializations required for all other files.
 Please use it to set the path to the local main directory.
+Please firstly set your main directory before running the R code.

-If you want to use a cluster for parallel computation, please set up the remote main directory.
-Also configure further required `batchtools`' resources.
-You can optionally use the file `batchtools.conf.R` for configurations. `batchtools` ' template files could be found [here](https://github.com/mllg/batchtools/tree/master/inst/templates).
-Specify partition (or queue) and account on your cluster with the corresponding variables in `init-global.R`.
+Also configure further required `batchtools`' resources in the head of the `start_jobs.R` file.
+You can optionally use our configuration file `batchtools.conf.R` and adjust it to your specifications or use the one of the `batchtools` ' template, that available [here](https://github.com/mllg/batchtools/tree/master/inst/templates).
+Specify partition (or queue) and the account to be used on your cluster with the corresponding variables in `start_jobs.R`.

-All results presented in the article can be reproduced by running the codes in each directory in the order of the numbers prefixing their names.
-To run the codes contained in a specific directory, please set this to your current directory, and firstly run the `init.R` file.
-The other `R` files contained in each directory are numbered in the order the should have to be executed.
+All results presented in the article can be reproduced by running the codes in each directory following the order of the numbers prefixing their names.

-Data are downloaded and saved into directory `data`.
-Especially for the data set `geneExp`, please unzip the downloaded file once the download is done.
-The first run is expected to throw an error because the downloaded file is not yet unzipped.
+Data will be downloaded and saved into directory `data`.

 To reproduce all results: